 Impact of Account on Collections

 Because your payment history makes up 35 percent of your credit score, an unpaid debt can have a significant impact.
-According to CNN Money, a missed payment can lower your score by 100 points or more.
+According to Equifax, a missed payment can lower your score by up to 110 points depending on your credit history.
 After the bill goes into collections, the credit score drops even more.
 The exact impact a charge-off will have on your score varies, depending on many factors.
 For example, a higher score is more likely to experience a substantial drop than a lower credit score.

 Under the Fair Credit Reporting Act, collection accounts are limited to a reporting period of seven years.
 The debt may be removed sooner if there are reporting errors or discrepancies.
 Once the account is in collections, you'll have to negotiate with the collection agency, not the original creditor.
 If the account is paid, it won't erase the negative information from your credit report.
 The debt still appears, but the account is reported as "settled" or "paid as agreed" rather than as "charged off."